 It is our policy to test for impairment, at a minimum, on an annual basis or earlier when certain events or changes in circumstances indicate that goodwill or intangible assets may more likely than not be impaired.
-The effect of COVID-19 created a triggering event that required us to test for impairment.
+We are monitoring the impacts of COVID-19 on the fair value of goodwill.
+While we currently do not anticipate any impairments to goodwill as a result of COVID-19, future changes in the expectations as to the impact on our operations, financial performance and cash flows related to the intangible assets and goodwill could cause these assets to be impaired.